 The 2006 Rules of Evidence were drafted by the Supreme Court of Guam's Subcommittee on Rules of Evidence Revisions.
 This Subcommittee co-chaired by Associate Justice Robert J. Torres, Jr. and Judge Katherine A. Maraman, included Georgette Bello-Concepcion, Esq., William Gavras, Esq., Stephen Hattori, Esq., Stephanie Sato, Traylor T. Mercer, Esq., Julie Rivera, Esq., and Charles Troutman, Deputy Attorney General.
 The subcommittee reviewed the existing Evidence Law of Guam and proposed amendments to the Rules and Principles of Evidence.
 The old rules were based in part on the old Federal Rules of Evidence, and Guam and California Codes of Civil Procedure.
-The 2006 Guam Rules of Evidence with revisions based on the changes that have been made to these old precedents.
+The 2006 Guam Rules of Evidence incorporate many of the previous Rules of Evidence with revisions based on the changes that have been made to these old precedents.
 The Subcommittee also included comments and Supreme Court of Guam cases as references for guidance on how the rules have been interpreted.